 Before the Fall Creators Update for Windows 10, resetting the data usage counter was not easy.
 We had to delete few system files to reset the data counter.
 But with Windows 10 Fall Creators Update, Microsoft introduced a reset button to quickly reset the data usage counter.

-In the recently released Windows 10 RS4 build, Microsoft has further improved the data usage counter.
+In the recently released Windows 10 April 2018 Update (version 1803), Microsoft has further improved the data usage counter.
 You can now check the data usage for individual networks.

 As you likely know, the data usage counter would earlier show data usage over different connections (if you connected to).
 If you had connected your PC to multiple Wi-Fi networks, the data usage counter would show only the collective data usage for all these Wi-Fi networks.